Feyfeyyy/simple-file-upload/README.md

 ## Installation Using Docker

-The docker file is already created and the docker-compose file is already created.
-The docker-compose file will build the image and run the container.
-The docker-compose file will also create the database and the superuser and auto run the migrations on every docker compose up.
+The docker-compose file will build and create the database and Django framework with the superuser created and the migrations created on every docker compose up.

 1. Clone the repository
 ```bash